 From diaries to timetables

-Ever since the 1930s, officials at the Maritime Museum have documented Swedish shipping and shipbuilding.
+Ever since the 1930s, the Maritime Museum has documented Swedish shipping and shipbuilding.
 This work has consisted of surveys, ethnological field studies or archaeological documentation which has generated reports, field diaries, audio recordings, transcribed interviews and photographs.
 The archives also contain documentation about earlier exhibitions, both at the Vasa Museum and at the Maritime Museum.

 The Maritime Museum's Collections online on DigitaltMuseum enables you to search among 35,000 drawings.
-Of these, about 10,000 have also been scanned so that you can see the drawing online as well.
+Of these originals, about 10,000 have digitised.

 Contact & orders